AI Scientist

 Contact: first.last@mila.quebec

-Full Bio - CV - Publications - Collaboration
+Full Bio - CV - Publications

-When schedule allows, he is a foodie, and an avid player and teacher of the board game Go.
+When time allows, he is a foodie, and an avid player and teacher of the board game Go.
 He has twice represented the US in international competition, including the World Mind Sports Games.
 For beating “superhuman” Go AIs as a human, he has been called the man who beat the machine.